Pork Chop Marinade

 pork chop marinade in a jar

-Summer nights call for easy recipes and this quick marinade for pork chops on the grill will make dinner a breeze.
+Summer nights call for easy recipes and this quick marinade for pork chops will make dinner a breeze.

 Once I learned to grill the right way, the grill quickly became my go-to cooking method in the summertime.